-Group eligibility
+Group Eligibility

-A group of potential new Commercial Horticulture Producers may submit an application for the Small Grants - Horticulture Start Up scheme.
-To do so, all parties that comprise the group must meet all the above eligibility conditions.
+A group of potential new Commercial Horticulture Producers may apply for the Small Grants - Horticulture Start Up scheme.
+To do so, all parties comprising the group must meet all the above eligibility conditions.
 In addition, the group must be registered with the Welsh Government and have been issued with a Customer Reference Number (CRN) for the group.
 The application must be submitted under the CRN as issued for the group.
 The group will only be eligible for one grant payment.